Philadelphia Social Security Disability Claims

-The Law Offices of Richard A. Jaffe, LLC Provides Solid Legal Guidance for Disabled People in Need of Benefits in Montgomery, Bucks, Delaware and Chester Counties
+Attorney Richard A. Jaffe, LLC Provides Solid Legal Guidance for Disabled People

-For more than 29 years, Pennsylvania Social Security disability attorney Richard A. Jaffe has been protecting the rights of people who have injuries or illnesses that do not allow them to work.
+For more than 35 years, attorney Richard A. Jaffe has been protecting the rights of people who have injuries or illnesses that do not allow them to work.
 At the Law Offices of Richard A. Jaffe, LLC, we understand how difficult it can be to come to terms with not being able to work and participate in this aspect of American society.
 The Social Security Administration, however, takes a different approach.

 Most people who apply for Social Security Disability Insurance Benefits (SSD or SSDI) are turned down the first time they apply.
 Many of them are unaware of their legal rights and may be unsure what to do if their claim is denied.
 That's why we're here.
 From assisting with the filing of initial Social Security Disability and Supplemental Security Income (SSI) claims to appealing denied claims, we provide aggressive legal representation to applicants throughout Pennsylvania.

-Philadelphia Social Security Disability attorney Richard A. Jaffe has been fighting for the injured for 28-plus years.
-Don’t face the claims process alone.
+Richard A. Jaffe has been fighting for the injured for 35-plus years.
+Don't face the claims process alone.
 Demand the benefits you deserve.
 Call 866-800-3332 for a free case consultation.

 Do Not Give Up.
 Fight for the Disability Benefits You Need.